confluentinc/ksql/design-proposals/klip-1-improve-udf-interfaces.md

 ## Public APIS

-Some public APIs will be changed, though all will be changed in a backwards compatible fashion:
+Some public APIs will be changed, though all will be changed in a data backwards compatible fashion:

 |      Improvement      |                               API change                               |
 |:---------------------:|------------------------------------------------------------------------|